begin-theadventure/dxvk-caches/README.md

 If you're concerned, use [dxvk-async](https://github.com/Sporif/dxvk-async) instead but it won't give as much of a performance boost as a (especially mature) precompiled state cache.
 ## Cache versions
-Some state cache versions break compatibility and therefore can't be merged with older ones but DXVK can update them including entries however it can't do a downgrade e.g. v15->v10 and in that case it starts with 0 entries.
+Some state cache versions break compatibility and therefore can't be merged with older ones, but DXVK can update them including entries however it can't do a downgrade e.g. v15->v10 and in that case it starts with 0 entries.

-After v15 I [decided](https://github.com/begin-theadventure/dxvk-caches/discussions/39) to write "State cache version: vX" at the top of the Readme.

-Every cache is compatible with versions v10 (v11-14 is v10), unless noted.

-*Warning*:

-If you want to use DXVK 2.0+ don't use older cache versions (v10 down), read [State cache interactions](https://github.com/doitsujin/dxvk/releases/tag/v2.0) for more info.
+Be aware that using v10 caches (v11-v14 are recognized as v10) with DXVK 2.0+ might result in crashes, for more info read: [State cache interactions](https://github.com/doitsujin/dxvk/releases/tag/v2.0).

+v10 caches (up to DXVK 1.10.3) are in [another branch](https://github.com/begin-theadventure/dxvk-caches/tree/v10).